Corporate Photography – Part I

 Another scientific discourse that was applied to the corporate applicant at the beginning of the 20th century was that of physiognomy.
 This pseudo-science was applied to the hiring process by Blackford and involved examining a new applicant’s face in order to determine their fitness for the applied position.
 At its height, Blackford’s methodology was applied by nearly two hundred corporations in their hiring process.
 The process was a combination of standardisation introduced through Talyorism and Social Darwinism.
 Blackford’s agency “saw the face, head and body as an index to employee fitness.”
 (20) While photography was not generally used in a character analysis, as Blackford’s methodology relied mostly on reading a character in person, it did offer a way to legitimise and demonstrate her work in the absence of a subject.
 The photograph was seen by Blackford as important as it “froze the subject’s physiognomy in a static position”, which allowed her to bypass the facial expressions that might cloud the view on the soul.
 (21) This method of reading character found favour in scientific circles in the mid-19th century.
 Blackford did not agree with all eugenic beliefs, such as better breeding, but she did see physical “characteristics as both immutable and biologically determined.”
 (22) The idea that physical traits were inherited and confined to certain social groups was one of the core beliefs of the eugenicist.
 Photography was used as evidence or proof of the theories behind eugenics in the hope that it would be considered a legitimate science.
 However, the legitimacy of this science was questionable as David Green has pointed out that “recent studies have suggested that the development of eugenics, its content and its methods, were inextricably bound to specific ideological class interests.”
 (23) Thus, the form of eugenics employed by Blackford can be traced to a need for capitalism to create identifiable classes suited to certain tasks.
 After all, a prerequisite of capital is a class of people with only their labour to offer.
 Blackford claimed that the head was a map to the level of intelligence.
 Despite the claims of social Darwinists such as Blackford, the view that there is a link between the physical and psychological features of an individual became less popular as the 1920s wore on.
 Intelligence was still viewed as being measurable for most forms of work but, rather than using physical features to determine this, a new method known as aptitude testing came to the fore.

 Any comment or feedback is appreciated.
-Part two coming soon.
+Part two can be found here.
 Thank you.

 Elspeth H. Brown, The Corporate Eye: Photography and the Rationalization of American Commercial Culture, (Baltimore, The John Hopkins University Press, 2005), p.16